 - Heat therapy.
 If you experience cramps or lower back pain, try a warm water bottle or heat wrap for relief.

 - Sleep in the fetal position.
 If you’re normally a back or stomach sleeper, try rolling to your side and tucking in your arms and legs.
-This position takes pressure off your abdominal muscles and can relieve tension that can make cramping worse.
+This position takes pressure off your abdominal muscles and is the best sleeping position to relieve tension that can make cramping worse.

 - Keep your bedroom cool.
 Hormones that elevate your body temperature during parts of your cycle might make falling asleep difficult.
 Keep your bedroom between 60-68 degrees for a cool sleeping climate.

 - De-stress before bed.
 Many women experience negative mood symptoms in the days leading up to menstruation.
-If stress is keeping you up at night, try listening to calming music or winding down with a warm shower or relaxing bath before bed.
+If stress is keeping you up at night, try listening to calming music or a white noise machine or maybe wind down with a warm shower or relaxing bath before bed.

 - Maintain good sleep hygiene.
 If you’re having trouble sleeping during your period, practicing good sleep hygiene can only help.
 Reduce screen time before bed, establish a nighttime routine, and try to keep a consistent bedtime.